Format Hardcover

 From Jamaica to Charleston, Sierra Leone to Bombay, China to Australia, back to England, Ireland, Scotland and Wales, this is the story of the heiresses—and the role they played in the history of enslavement.

 In her much anticipated follow up to Black Tudors, Miranda Kaufmann peers beneath our pastel-hued, Jane Austen inspired image of the Georgian heiress to reveal a murky world of inheritance, fortune-hunting and human exploitation.
+She also unearths the stories of the people the heiresses enslaved, whose labor funded their lifestyles with whom their fates were intimately intertwined.

 Miranda Kaufmann is a Senior Research Fellow at the University of London’s Institute of Commonwealth Studies.
 Her first book, Black Tudors, was shortlisted for the Wolfson History Prize 2018 and was "A Book of the Year" for the Evening Standard and the Observer.
 She has appeared on Sky News, the BBC and Al Jazeera, and she’s written for The Times, Guardian and BBC History Magazine.
 She lives in North Wales.